krzema12/vis-assert/README.md

 # Limitations

-* the library performs sampling, as given by the `xAxis` description.
-It means that if two subsequent X values are 0.2 and 0.3, the library doesn't check what happens in between, for example for 0.25 or 0.20001.
-In most cases, though, it's enough (or rather way better than nothing).
+* the library performs sampling, as given by the `xAxis` description and `samplesPerCharacter` parameter.
+It means that if two subsequent X values are 0.2 and 0.3, and not enough sampling rate is given, the library may not check what happens for 0.25 or 0.20001.
+In most cases, such simple sampling is enough.
 * only `(Float) -> Float` functions are currently supported.
 Mitigation: it's possible to assert on any other function, as long as it can be presented as a `(Float) -> Float` function.
 See [this example](https://github.com/krzema12/fsynth/blob/feb05893b14fba0f7a780dc546d1ad806bb2bfbf/core/src/test/kotlin/it/krzeminski/fsynth/RenderingTest.kt#L23) for adapting an `(Int) -> Float` function